 - What are my rights, and what are my obligations during my divorce?

 - At a full-service law firm, ask who will be handling the case: the lawyer you’re interviewing, an associate, or a combination of senior and junior lawyers and paralegals?

 - Should I consider divorce mediation?
 Ask if your case – at least in the initial stages – might be a good one for mediation.
-If there has been violence in the relationship, or one spouse is seriously intimidated by the other, this may not be a viable alternative.
+If there has been violence in the relationship, or one spouse is seriously intimidated by the other, mediation may not be a viable alternative.

 - What happens now?
 Do I need to do anything?
 And when will I hear from you?

-Finally, if there's something you really need to know, or if you don't understand something the lawyer said, don't be afraid to ask for clarification.
+Finally, if there’s something you really need to know, or if you don’t understand something the lawyer said, don’t be afraid to ask for clarification.
 It’s your divorce and your life, so make sure you understand what you’re agreeing to and what your future will look like if you choose settlement offer A or B.